vlad-belyakov/ChatFX/README.md

 # ChatFX

-It's all-to-all chat, which provides you to exchange messages.
+It's many-to-many chat, which provides you to exchange messages.

 Program has GUI, made with JavaFX.